 Author response:

-We have repaired the text citation.
+We have corrected the text citation.

 In the revised manuscript please see pp. 10, 15.

 Peer Reviewer comment:

 "The author(s) mention that ‘Event study methodology has no uniform rule regarding the length of the event and estimation windows’.
 I suggest they cite a few prior studies to support their choice of the length of the event and estimation windows."